 FAFSA and TAP applications are available online.
-You must apply before June 30 of the academic
+You must apply before June 30 of the academic year for which you are requesting payment.

 New York State Scholarships for Academic Excellence

 NYS Scholarships for Academic Excellence provide up to \$1,500 per year for up to five years of undergraduate study in New York State.